 The original restaurant layout made use of a symmetrical general arrangement with a stair case running through the centre, so the obvious solution was to annexe the underutilised right hand side.
 This area consisted of a large, double volume floor space edged with the original banquette, two large seating booths, the original Raw bar as well as a smaller space under the Mezzanine level.
 The client requested that the new Den include a large pool table, a cool cocktail bar, and areas of informal seating as well as a small cinema.

 It was important for the client that while the Den needed to be private, it could be incorporated back into the main restaurant at short notice should the need require.
 To this end the award winning interior designers added a large double door at the entrance which was an extension of the already existing screens, thus fashioning a wall between the restaurant and the new private members Den.
 At the other end of the screen wall, a movable folding screen was added to close off the space.
-To recreate the ‘club’ mood the interior designers cordoned off the space using full length, gold tinted voile curtaining and then added floor uplighters to highlight the fabric for dramatic effect.
+To recreate the ‘club’ mood the luxury interior designerscordoned off the space using full length, gold tinted voile curtaining and then added floor uplighters to highlight the fabric for dramatic effect.
 These drapes extend from the front elevation all the way round to the mezzanine level and are conveniently on runners so that they can be opened or closed at will.

 As the mezzanine floor overlooked the private members area, the designers had upholstered panels made that fitted neatly into already existing screens and these are neatly arranged along the perimeter balcony, creating yet another private space in itself!
 Under the Mezzanine the client was looking to create a small cinema room, seating about 20 patrons.
 Again curtains were used to great effect here (thick double sided and interlined for insulation) outlining the shape of the overhead floor creating an intimate space for private viewing.
 Low comfortable arm chairs are used here, in teal and grey patterned fabrics, with the tell-tale signature use of several fabrics on one chair so deftly employed by the interior designer.